Check out the latest Gene Watson Peers Quotes Click hereArrow up

 After graduation, Razzy married and had children immediately and had little time to pursue his career, but he spent many years playing occasional gigs at honky tonks in Georgia and Alabama and developing his song-writing.

 In 1966, Razzy Bailey took his material to Bill Lowery at Atlantic Records, who arranged for him to record '9,999,999 Tears', which was backed by a studio band featuring Billy Joe Royal, Joe South (Wednesday 28 February 1940 - Wednesday 5 September 2012) and Freddy Weller.
-The song failed to hit the charts at that time, but Razzy Bailey was encouraged, forming the pop trio Daily Bread which saw the release of a pair of albums on small labels.
+The song failed to hit the charts at that time, but Razzy Bailey was encouraged, forming the pop trio Daily Bread which saw the release of a pair of albums on small record labels.

 Mel Street (Saturday 21 October 1933 - Saturday 21 October 1978) recorded Razzy Bailey's 'Now She's Anybody's Song' (co-written with Mel Street) and included the track on 'Two Way Street' (GRT Records, 1974).